Remote hearings - guidance and frequently asked questions

 Taking part in a hearing can be an unusual and stressful event, and the remote nature of hearings at present can make them seem unnatural.
 Your participation in the hearing is very important, however, and as such the Chair and our hearings staff will help you participate fully.

 It would be helpful if you could ensure that you are in a room where you will not be disturbed, and where you have access to the documents relevant to the hearing.
-It would also be helpful if you can view those documents on a different device to the one you are using to take part in the hearing.
+Where possible, it's easier if you can view those documents on a different device to the one you are using to take part in the hearing, so that you can continue to see those participating in the hearing on your screen, although we appreciate this won't always be an option.

 Please let the Chair know if you are unable to hear or see at any time during the hearing.